christopheraue/christopheraue.net/design/_posts/2014-02-20-centering-inline-block-with-vertical-align-middle.md

 ---
-title: 'How To Vertically Center an Element In a <div> Of Unknown Height'
+title: 'Centering an Inline-Block With Vertical-Align: Middle'
-summary: 'A way to vertically center elements with CSS is to use display: inline-block together with vertical-align: middle.
+summary: 'A way to vertically center an inline-block with CSS is to use vertical-align: middle.
 This is especially powerful when the area that an element is centered in has a height determined by its content.'
 redirect_from:
   - /2014/02/20/centering-with-vertical-align-middle
   - /2014/02/20/centering-with-vertical-align-middle/
   - /design/centering-with-vertical-align-middle
+  - /design/how-to-vertically-center-element-in-div-of-unknown-height
 ---

-The CSS properties `display: inline-block` and `vertical-align: middle` provide a flexible and maintainable way to center any content inside a `<div>` with a height determined by the `<div>`'s content.
+The CSS properties `display: inline-block` and `vertical-align: middle` provide a flexible and maintainable way to center any content inside a `<div>`.
+The height of the `<div>` does not even need to be known and can by dynamically determined by its content.

 Let's jump right in and start with